mchmarny/daprme/README.md

   Name: redis-store
 ```

+## Adding Language Support

+To learn about ways you can contribute and how to setup your development environment check the [CONTRIBUTING.md](./CONTRIBUTING.md) doc.

+The best place to start is adding support for additional languages. `daprme` is uses Go templating, so adding addition language support is as simple as providing language specific templates in the [template](./template) directory.
+In the template, you can use any value from the context `daprme` passes to these templates.

 In addition, you will need to implement the language specific provider interface `Configurable` in [pkg/lang](./pkg/lang) package.
 It lists the templates and provides language specific configuration.

-> When possible, ame for runnable project vs advanced features that require users to perform additional "plumbing" steps.
+> When possible, aim for runnable project vs advanced features that require users to perform additional "plumbing" steps.

 ## Code of Conduct